Aleph-Alpha/intelligence-layer-sdk/README.md

 curl localhost:8000/openapi.json
 ```

+To learn more about this, have a look at the [`IntelligenceLayerApp`](https://aleph-alpha-intelligence-layer.readthedocs-hosted.com/en/latest/intelligence_layer.core.html#intelligence_layer.core.IntelligenceApp).

 ## How to make your own use case

 Note that we do not expect the above use cases to solve all of your issues.